Free UK delivery on subscriptions

 Dangerous free radicals that occur naturally in the body can be disarmed with antioxidants such as vitamins A, C and E, selenium, zinc and phytonutrients, found in vegetables, fruits, nuts and seeds.

-If supplement, vitamin A must be in the form of beta-carotene as retinol can be toxic to your baby.
+When considering how to choose pregnancy supplements, think about safe pregnancy supplements i.e vitamin A must be in the form of beta-carotene as retinol can be toxic to your baby.
 For this reason, avoid eating liver that can be high in retinol.
 Zinc, B vitamins, iodine and essential fatty acids remain important throughout pregnancy.

 Many women find they have to take iron supplements throughout their pregnancy, however it's common for many women to struggle with constipation in pregnancy and supplementing with iron can cause further stomach upsets, so it is a good idea to boost iron stores with naturally rich in iron food such as: